 Food is a very important and significant part of Vietnamese culture.
-We can say that cuisine takes part in every aspect of life in a country that has been deeply influenced with agriculture.
+We can say that cuisine takes part in every aspect of life in a country that has been deeply influenced by agriculture.
 Therefore, like any other country in the world, Vietnamese people do mind about eating manners and dining behaves.
-However, you can relax a little bit because there are not so many dos and don’ts and usually they are easy to learn if you spend few days practicing with locals.
-The etiquette is divided according to each local region but fundamental modes are same and easy to follow for a foreigner.
+However, you can relax a little bit because there are not so many dos and don’ts and usually they are easy to learn if you spend few days practising with locals.
+The etiquette is divided according to each local region but fundamental modes are the same and easy to follow for a foreigner.

 Wait for the elders or the host to invite you to the table

 Vietnamese people have so much respect for the elders, especially in daily meals.
 Family eating together is a beautiful cultural feature in Vietnamese daily life.
 The members always try the best to attend at least one of the three main meals each day.
 In those meals, the elders are waited for which means meals only start when they are present.
 So when you are the guest, it’s important to wait for the host, the elders to take you to the table.
 Avoid sitting down by yourself at all cost.
 It’s not only awkward but also very disrespectful.

 Use bowl and chopsticks properly